Randoffin/Global-Maternal-Mortality-Analysis-1990-2021-/README.md

 Scenario/Background:

-Maternal mortality remains a major global public health issue, particulalry in developing regions where access to quality healthcare is limited.
+Maternal mortality remains a major global public health issue, particularly in developing regions where access to quality healthcare is limited.
 Using historical maternal mortality data across multiple countries and continents, this project explores how mortality rates have changed over time and how factors such as geographic region and human development levels influence maternal health outcomes.

 Approach: